← View All Terms

 Viral Loop

-A viral loop is a self-reinforcing growth cycle where existing users of a product naturally bring in new users, who then bring in more new users, creating exponential and compounding growth without proportional increases in marketing spend.
+A viral loop is a self-reinforcing growth cycle where existing users bring in new users, and those new users go on to bring in additional users.

 Types of Viral Loops